cloudify-cosmo/cloudify-rest-docs/content/_deployments.md

 `steps` | object | The list of deployment update steps.
 `deployment_plan` | object | A dict of the deployment plan.
 `deployment_update_deployment` | object | A dict of the raw deployment.
+`central_plugins_to_install` | list | A list of the plugins that are executed by the central deployment agent and will be installed.
+`central_plugins_to_uninstall` | list | A list of the plugins that are executed by the central deployment agent and will be uninstalled.

 ## Update Deployment